distributed-text-services/MyDapytains/README.md

 - Provide a base implementation of the DTS API, using python as a server-side language
 - Provide some light "caching" features, to avoid reparsing document at query time.

+## ToDo

+- Support XSL transformation with mediaType dictionary for outputting different data
+- Add tests to webapp

+## WebApp

+You can try the webapp using `python -m dapitains.app.app`.
+It uses test files at the moment.

 ## Guidelines

 ### Document level guidelines